qleveque/pyqo/README.md

 ### Example

 ```
-$ # searches for all antonyms of 'gentil'
+$ # searches for all antonyms of 'efficace'
-$ anto gentil
+$ anto efficace
 ```

 ## Command ``rand``